Please go to the 'Upgrade to a professional qualification' section for more information.

-When taken as an Accredited Short Course, 10 credit points can be put towards either the Communications Electronic Warfare PgCert, Military Electronic Systems Engineering Foundations PgCert, or Military Electronic Systems Engineering MSc.
+When taken as a Short Course for Credit, 10 credit points can be put towards either the Communications Electronic Warfare PgCert, Military Electronic Systems Engineering Foundations PgCert, or Military Electronic Systems Engineering MSc.

 Find out more about short course credit points.

 The course is intended for military officers and defence industry scientists and technical officers.
 It is particularly suitable for those who will be involved with the specification, analysis, development, or technical management of military communications or information systems, where the emphasis is on an electronic warfare environment.